Western Animation / Lilo & Stitch: The Series

 - The Nicknamer:

-- Trans-Pacific Equivalent - There is a Japanese version where Stitch lives on an equally tropical island in Okinawa.
+- Trans Atlantic Equivalent: There is a Japanese version where Stitch lives on an equally tropical island in Okinawa.
 They keep the animation style, for the most part.

 - Unusually Uninteresting Sight: Many Hawaiians mistake Stitch and other experiments for normal Earth animals.
 They also mistake Gantu for a human foreigner even when he's not wearing a Paper-Thin Disguise.
 Only two American tourists noticed Gantu and the experiments were aliens and when they complained to the mayor, even giving photographic evidence, he just shrugs it off as a hoax.

-- In the Frenchfry episode, Kumu doesn't seem to find it odd that the now fat Lilo is shaped so unrealistically or how she gained so much weight in so little time.
+- In "Frenchfry", Kumu doesn't seem to find it odd that the now-fat Lilo is shaped so unrealistically or how she gained so much weight in so little time.

 - Verbal Tic: Mertle has a habit of putting emphasis on words like me and my, showing how conceited she is.
 It's pretty subtle, but it's made more apparent when Lilo does it when she's hypnotised into acting like Mertle.

-- Villain Team-Up: In "Rufus", Hamsterviel teams up with Dr. Drakken and Shego.
-Sadly, fans were denied the opportunity to see Shego & Gantu work together, as the latter didn't appear in that episode.
+- Villain Team-Up: In "Rufus", Hämsterviel teams up with Dr. Drakken and Shego.
+Sadly, fans were denied the opportunity to see Shego and Gantu work together, as the latter didn't appear in that episode.

 - Weaksauce Weakness: Stitch has two.
 He cannot float or even swim in water, and he can lift only up to exactly 3000 times his own weight.
 To the point where if so much as a feather lands on his load, he drops the whole thing.